suit-wg/suit-report/draft-ietf-suit-report.md

 example using a COSE\_Encrypt as described in {{container}}, or by using secure transport.
-When reporting failures, particularly in the cryptographic primitives, reporting can provide an attacker with better visibility.
+When reporting failures, particularly in the cryptographic primitives, reporting can increase an attacker's insight into exploitable weaknesses and vulnerabilities.
 Therefore, SUIT\_Reports SHOULD be encrypted wherever possible.

 There are also operational considerations that intersect with these